Josh-Steadman/CV/README.md

 #### Teamwork

 Having been played rugby in a semi-professional environment i have been able to quickly build good relations with all of my fellow teammates.
 I establish my role within a team very quickly and try to give my teammates clear and consise insturctions and feedback.
+My time playing rugby has also generated my competitive spirit, so whatever team/organsiation i find myself in, i wish to help make us better than the competitors.